EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 • your flight arrives at the final destination with a delay of over 3 hours

-• your flight was departing from an airport located in the EU or was operated by an EU airline
+• your flight was departing from an airport located in the EU or was operated by an EU carrier

 • the delay was not due to extraordinary circumstances